 Now open your Python editor, whether that’s an IDE (I use PyCharm personally) or just a text window, and let’s see if this is working.
 Try the following code:

 import MeCab test = "今日はいい天気ですね。遊びに行かない？新宿で祭りがある！" mt = MeCab.Tagger("-d /usr/local/lib/mecab/dic/mecab-ipadic-neologd") print(mt.parse(test))

 When you run this code, you should see the same output you got at the Terminal earlier.
+(Note that if you’re on Ubuntu, you’ll need to change the location of mecab-ipadic-neologd in that code to match the location we were using earlier; the same goes for subsequent code in this example.)
 Okay, so Python is now talking to MeCab, but how can we turn that output into something useful that we can use in our analysis?

 import MeCab test = "今日はいい天気ですね。遊びに行かない？新宿で祭りがある！" mt = MeCab.Tagger("-d /usr/local/lib/mecab/dic/mecab-ipadic-neologd") parsed = mt.parseToNode(test) components = while parsed: components.append(parsed.surface) parsed = parsed.next print(components)